 Kōka City Shigaraki Traditional Industry Center’s Opening Hours and Access Information

-- The center is open from 9 am to 5 pm daily except Thursdays
+- The center is open from 9 am to 5 pm daily except Thursdays.

-- If Thursday is a public holiday, it will close on the next business day instead
+- If Thursday is a public holiday, it will close on the next business day instead.

-- From Shigaraki Kōgen Railway’s (信楽高原鐵道) Shigaraki Station (信楽駅), it is around a 3-minute walk
+- From Shigaraki Kōgen Railway’s (信楽高原鐵道) Shigaraki Station (信楽駅), it is around a 3-minute walk.

 Tip: We would recommend strolling around the township around Shigaraki Station.
-The pottery town has workshops scattered around and is decorated with ceramic signs and pottery plates embedded on the roads.
+The pottery town has workshops scattered around and is decorated with ceramic signs and pottery plates embedded in the roads.
 If you are lucky, you might be able to see the smoke rising from one of the kilns!